 Fortunately, a trip like this doesn’t require a huge amount of modification to the vehicle.
 As long as its reliable, and you have a good set of tyres you can’t really go wrong.
 There are a few things that I was very thankful to have when going up north:

 I can’t stress the need for thorough preparation when going on a trip like this.
 Luckily, we weren’t ever too far away from civilisation, but it pays to be ready for things to go wrong (because they always do!).
-Spare parts, some decent tools, well packed and mechanically sound vehicles and a bit of common sense goes a long way!
+Spare parts, some decent a decent 4WD tool set, well packed and mechanically sound vehicles and a bit of common sense goes a long way!

 We packed both four wheel drives a few days before leaving, to make sure that everything would fit properly, and to double check we had everything.